Keep Your Portable Canopy Dry & Secure at Craft Shows

 If you have a colored portable canopy, keep in mind that applying a water repellent can slightly alter the color of the fabric.

-2. keep water from pooling on Your canopy
+2. Keep water from pooling on your canopy.

 Often, leaks are a direct result of rain water pooling on the top of your canopy, particularly in the corners where the fabric tends to be a bit loose in some brands.